 Le cinéma d'Arthur Penn dans toute sa maîtrise, avec un Gene Hackman admirable reconstituant le puzzle d'un personnage à la recherche d'une vérité extérieure sans intérêt, vers une découverte de soi, lucide et désespérée.
 Une oeuvre difficile qui mérite et nécessite une attention soutenue du spectateur... www.cinefiches.com

 With its roughhewn, made-for-TV flavour - which refracts noir's B-movie origins - Night Moves' look, tone, and (lack of) cinematic flair means it will always fall under Chinatown's luminous shadow.
-And while Hackman is an apt choice for the cuckolded anti-noir detective, the movie shoots itself in the foot by rendering him so doggedly demure and ordinary that he sometimes rings more bland than existentially profound.
+And while Hackman is an apt choice for the cuckolded anti-noir detective, the movie shoots itself in the foot by rendering him so doggedly demure and ordinary that he often rings more bland than existentially profound.

 What an excellent little throwback noir.
 Hackman is ace as ex footballer gone detective.
 The French Connection it isnt, this is a whole different type of cop story, driven more by characters then style.
 Penn may have made his best work here, although I admit I am not the most well versed in his catalog.
 Essential for fans of 70s cinema, and great acting in general.
 Not to be missed.